HL7/smp-ig/input/pagecontent/specification.md

 ##### SMP Workflow Diagrams
-Here are two workflow diagrams that show the sending of a request, the receiving of a response, and optional error handing.
-The diagrams show an optional second intermediary.
+Here are two workflow diagrams that show the forwarding of a medication list, the querying of medication list(s), and optional error handing.

 {::options parse_block_html="false" /}
 <figure>